trabont/MASILab/README.md

     - Calls [`fullFit.m`](./fullFit.m) and [`singlePTFit.m`](./singlePTFit.m)
       - produces each subject's parameter maps (.mat) for designated slices using fit designated functions (see /functions)
     - Calls [`combine.m`](./combine.m)
-      - produces a combined parameter
+      - produces a combined parameter .mat file
       - produces a parameter subplot figure of all subject-slices for each parameter for each group

 * [`FF_Analysis.m`](./FF_Analysis.m) and [`SP_Analysis.m`](./SP_Analysis.m) will create Excel files and figures necessary to analyze fit results.